CUIKAI96/Web-Scraping/README.md

-# GAP
-This project scraps data from GAP's website and run data analytics on the product data collected.
-Finally, the data is used to train a machine learning model to predict the success likelihood of a new product.
+# Data Scraping and Machine Learning
+This project demonstrates a full life-cycle a data science product, from data collection to data analytics and machine learning.
+First, a web scraping script is run to collect product data from a fashion retailer's website.
+Next, basic data cleaning and analytic are performed to evaluate and explore the dataset.
+Lastly, logistic regression is deloyed to determine if a new product will likely to be populare.

+## 1. HTML Webpage Scraping
+Run `` in console

+## 2. Data Exploration

+## 3. Logistic Regression